Hibernian F.C.: The Famous Five (1939–1959)

 1950–51 was the high point of the Famous Five era.
 With other internationalists such as Tommy Younger and Bobby Combe, Hibs won the league by 10 points (when two points were awarded for each win).
-They reached the 1950 Scottish League Cup Final.
+They reached the 1950 Scottish League Cup final.
 Turnbull had scored a hattrick in the semi-final but was unavailable for the final.
 Jimmy Bradley started at left wing with Ormond moved to inside left.
 Motherwell beat them 3–0.
 Hibs retained the league championship in 1951–52, this time winning by four points.
 Hibs were narrowly denied a third consecutive title in 1952–53 on the last day of the season.
 A late Rangers equaliser against Queen of the South took the title to Ibrox on goal average.
 The Famous Five forward line remained in place until March 1955, when Johnstone was sold to Manchester City.

 Despite only finishing fifth in the Scottish League in 1955, Hibs were invited to participate in the first season of the European Cup, which was not strictly based on league positions at that time.
 Eighteen clubs who were thought would generate interest across Europe and who also had the floodlights necessary to play games at night, were invited to participate.
 Floodlights had been used at Easter Road for the first time in a friendly match against Hearts on 18 October 1954.
-Hibs became the first British club in Europe because the Football League secretary Alan Hardaker persuaded Chelsea, the English champions, not to enter.
+Hibs became the first British club in Europe because the English Football League secretary Alan Hardaker persuaded Chelsea, the English champions, not to enter.

-Hibs played their first tie against Rot-Weiss Essen, winning 4–0 in the Georg-Melches-Stadion and drawing 1–1 at Easter Road.
-They defeated Djurgårdens IF to reach the semi-final, but in that tie they were defeated 3–0 on aggregate by Stade Reims, who had the famous France international player Raymond Kopa in their side.
+Hibs played their first match against Rot-Weiss Essen, winning 4–0 in the Georg-Melches-Stadion and drawing 1–1 at Easter Road.
+They defeated Djurgårdens IF to reach the semi-final, but in that clash they were defeated 3–0 on aggregate by Stade de Reims, who had the famous France international player Raymond Kopa in their side.
 Reims lost 4–3 to Real Madrid in the final.

 Turnbull's Tornadoes (1960–1989)

-Hibs frequently participated in the Fairs Cup during the 1960s, winning ties against Barcelona and Napoli.
+Hibs frequently participated in the Fairs Cup during the 1960s, winning matches against Barcelona and Napoli.
 However, the club achieved little domestically until former player Eddie Turnbull was persuaded to return to Easter Road as manager in 1971.
-The team, popularly known as Turnbull's Tornadoes, finished second in the league in 1974 and 1975, and won the League Cup in 1972.
+The team, popularly known as Turnbull's Tornadoes, finished second in the league in 1974 and 1975 and won the League Cup in 1972.
 The club also won the Drybrough Cup in 1972 and 1973, and recorded a 7–0 win over Edinburgh derby rivals Hearts at Tynecastle on 1 January 1973.

 Performances went into decline after the mid-1970s, as Hibs were replaced by the New Firm of Aberdeen and Dundee United as the main challengers to the Old Firm.
 Turnbull resigned as manager and Hibs were relegated, for the second time in their history, in 1980.
 They were immediately promoted back to the Scottish Premier Division in 1981, but the club struggled during the 1980s, failing to qualify for European competition until 1989.